Republican Sen. Bill Cassidy wants to save Social Security. Will Washington let him?

 The fund would be managed independently of Congress with the explicit intention of preventing future political interference.

-Cassidy concedes his plan only partially solves the solvency problem -- it does not address the tougher questions about raising taxes or the retirement age, but he said at a minimum it will not raise taxes on seniors or affect anyone close to retirement.
-"Then you need political consensus," he admits.
+Cassidy concedes his plan only partially solves the solvency problem — it does not address the tougher questions about raising taxes or the retirement age, but he said at a minimum it will not raise taxes on seniors or affect anyone close to retirement.
+"Then you need political consensus," he admitted.

 His message to skeptics?
 "I just tell people, 'You may not like our plan.
 Come up with a better option.' "